reTHINK-project/dev-hyperty/docs/_hyperties/Wallet-Hyperty.md

 }
 ```

 ## API

 The Wallet Hyperty provides an API to create and delete wallets, to monitor wallet balance and wallet transactions and to transfer tokens.
-This API should be compliant with [ERC20 API](https://theethereum.wiki/w/index.php/ERC20_Token_Standard)
+This API should be compliant with [ERC20 API](https://theethereum.wiki/w/index.php/ERC20_Token_Standard).

 ### start

 *to be completed*

+this function

 ```javascript
 <Promise> Wallet start()